How To Prune Plants: 5 Best Tools For Cutting Plants

 The 5 best tools for cutting plants

 Here’s our guide to the best pruning and cutting tools for your garden.
 You can find all of these cutting tools and more at your local Flower Power Garden Centre.
+Note, there is no single best tool for cutting plants - every gardener needs a range to deal with the size and structure of the different plants in their garden.

 Even if you have no other cutting tool, a good pair of secateurs is a gardening must-have.
 Buy the best quality you can afford and that suits your style of gardening.
 If you enjoy caring for your tools, then go for top-of-the-range secateurs that can be sharpened and serviced to keep them in tip-top condition for years to come.
 If you are more likely to lose your secateurs or leave them out in the rain, go for a cheap and cheerful option that you can replace as needed.
 If you are left handed, you may be able to buy left-handed secateurs.
 Secateurs, however, are not suited for cutting thick stems (see loppers) or pruning hedges (see shears/clippers).